[visionlist] Job Opening: Junior Specialist - Sprague Laboratory, UC Santa Barbara Dept of Psychological & Brain Sciences

 applications for an open, full-time Junior Specialist position, with an

-anticipated start date of September 1, 2021 or later.
-The salary is based
+anticipated start date of November 1, 2022 or later.
+The salary is based on

-The laboratory is looking for exceptional individuals with particular
+The laboratory is looking for an exceptional individual with particular

 emphasis in the area of Vision Science and Computational Cognitive